AGCooper/hathiTrustHoldings/README.md

         return LIMIT
 ```

-> is part of .gitignore to keep secrts secret
+> is part of .gitignore to keep secrets secret

 ----